 Global Airplane Accident Attorneys

-For over four decades the aviation accident attorneys at Katzman Lampert have established themselves as leading experts in the field of aviation law and have prided themselves on serving the needs of aviation injury victim and the families of those killed in these incidents.
+For over four decades the airplane accident attorneys at Katzman Lampert & Stoll have established themselves as leading experts in the field of aviation law and have prided themselves on serving the needs of aviation injury victim and the families of those killed in these incidents.

-Both senior partners at the firm, David Katzman and Bruce Lampert, are experienced plane crash litigators, tenacious air accident investigators, and pilots.
+Both senior partners at the firm, David Katzman and Bruce Lampert, are experienced litigators, tenacious air accident investigators, and pilots.
 This provides us with a unique perspective and understanding of the variations in federal, state, and international aviation laws regarding both general and commercial aviation.
-Our aviation accident attorneys have handled airplane crashes all over the United States and in Guam, Korea, the Philippines, Greece, Greenland, and Newfoundland.
+Our aviation accident attorneys have handled civil, military, and commercial aviation cases all over the United States and in Guam, Korea, the Philippines, Greece, Greenland, and Newfoundland.

 In-House Aviation Investigators

-Aviation accident attorneys at Katzman Lampert possess a leading technological edge.
-Our engineers and pilots use in-house aviation technology to reconstruct increasingly complex aviation accidents resulting from small plane and airline crashes.
+Aviation accident attorneys at Katzman Lampert & Stoll possess a leading technological edge.
+Our engineers and pilots use in-house aviation technology to reconstruct increasingly complex aviation accidents resulting from small airplane incidents, all the way to major disasters.

 We operate jet and propjet aircraft.
 Therefore, we are able to fly staff to trial venues selected to obtain the optimum compensation under the applicable aviation laws for aviation accident victims and their families.